top of page

 Fees

-Mediation sessions can be scheduled virtually via Zoom, in our downtown Orlando offices, or in person at any location agreed to between the parties.
+Mediation sessions can be scheduled online via Zoom, in our downtown Orlando offices, or in person at any location agreed to between the parties.

 Out fees are as follows: